rogerwinkler/4members/README.md

     ```

 5. Since node modules are not included in the repository, you have to `npm install` the
 dependencies from `package.json`.
-Change to the client directory and enter `npm install':
+Change to the client directory and enter `npm install`:

     ```
     cd client